Rob

 Certificate in Psychodynamic Counselling | Wessex Counselling and Psychotherapy | 2021 |

-MSc Psychology | University of Bristol | 2020 |
+University of Bristol | University of Bristol | 2020 |

-My approach to psychotherapy is relational-integrative, which means that I believe the most important part of therapy is our therapeutic relationship, serving as a way of better understanding the relationships in your life and with yourself.
-I believe that the therapeutic relationship is the most significant agent of change.Â
+My approach to psychotherapy is relational-integrative, which means that I believe the most important part of therapy is our relationship, serving as a way of better understanding the relationships in your life and with yourself.Â

 - Attachment theory (Psychodynamic)